IlyaYezelovsky/LokovaChat/README.md

 # LokovaChat
-A simple Java uncentralized chat program
+A simple Java uncentralized chat program.
+Anyone can host a chat server on their on devices, even if low-spec.